suurjaak/Skyperious/README.md

-  export FILE [-t format]    export Skype databases as HTML, text or spreadsheet search "query" FILE        search Skype databases for messages or data sync FILE                  download new messages from Skype online service merge FILE1 FILE2          merge two or more Skype databases into a new database diff FILE1 FILE2           compare chat history in two Skype databases gui [FILE]                 launch Skyperious graphical program (default option)
+  export FILE [-t format]    export Skype databases as HTML, text or spreadsheet search "query" FILE        search Skype databases for messages or data sync FILE                  download new messages from Skype online service create FILE [-u user]      create new Skype database, blank or from a Skype source merge FILE1 FILE2          merge two or more Skype databases into a new database diff FILE1 FILE2           compare chat history in two Skype databases gui [FILE]                 launch Skyperious graphical program (default option)